Walden Galleria: 2000s

-As the new millennium arrived, so did several exciting developments.
-A 12000 sqft Pottery Barn and Upstate NY's first Apple Store which would occupy 7200 sqft in front of the Bon Ton and Forever 21, a junior clothing store, who opened an 8500 sqft store on the mall's first floor.
+Upstate NY's first Apple Store opened, occupying 7200 sqft in front of the Bon Ton and Forever 21.
 Also joining the mall was Abercrombie & Fitch and Hollister, the latter of which was the first location in Western New York.
-In 2001, a brand-new Galyan's Trading Company store was added to the mall.

 By 2002, General Cinemas had sold the mall's theater complex to AMC Theatres.
 In 2004, the Galyan's location was rebranded to Dick's Sporting Goods following the latter's acquisition of the former.
 In 2006, The Bon-Ton closed its store at the mall.
 In September 2006, Kaufmann's was rebranded to Macy's after Macy's merged with the parent company of Kaufmann's.